 - For high cholesterol:

-- Children 10 to 17 years of age—At first, 10 mg once a day in the evening.
+- Children 10 years of age and older—10 to 40 mg once a day in the evening.
 Your doctor may increase your dose as needed.
-However, the dose is usually not more than 40 mg per day.

 - Children younger than 10 years of age—Use and dose must be determined by your doctor.